 A great way to discover Monaco on a budget and the Cote d’Azur is to get a Cote d’Azur City Pass to Marseille, Nice and Monaco.
 I will explain this below, but you can book it here.

-Visit Old Town Monaco on a budget
+Visit Old Town Monaco for free

 You can easily spend the entire day just walking around and admiring the yachts in Port Hercule, the splendid architecture of the hotels, like the Belle Epoque Hotel Hermitage, and the Old Town, which until recently I didn’t know existed.
 I’ve been to Monaco probably 20 times and had never visited the old part of town, nor the Prince’s Palace.
 And you don’t spend a dime admiring the views!
 We walked up the beautiful Rampe Majeur – the 16th Century staircase that leads up to the Prince’s Palace.
 It’s not too difficult or steep a climb and the views are breathtaking.
 From there, you have magnificent views over the port area and can see three countries at the same time – Monaco, France and Italy.